nickserv/danamccurdy.com/_posts/2020-04-16-another-virus.md

 to other
 inner spaces.

-How we speak
+Our words
+can infect the minds
-to our fellow humans
+of our fellow humans,
-can infect each other's minds, just as another virus can infect our bodies.
+just as another virus
+can infect our bodies.

 Bad ideas
-can kill;
+may kill;
 good ideas
-heal.
+may heal.